RSS

 Last week, my mother-in-law sent us a few Disney DVDs.
 Among them was “Lady And The Tramp”, and it came in handy when our dog died last Saturday.
 We all watched it as a family to help with our grief.
 Simon, our dog, had been a tramp before we adopted him.

-Today, Greg found a picture of Lady in a Disney alphabet book that Alexis was looking through.
+Today, G found a picture of Lady in a Disney alphabet book that A was looking through.
 He couldn’t remember her name, so I started quizzing him to see if he could.
 The conversation went something like this:

 G: Dad!
 There’s the dog from that movie!